 by Anne O’Connell, Founder and Principal at AOC Solicitors

-Always remember health and safety of staff and clients around this festive season.
-This should include arranging safe travelling options to and from the event and possibly the next morning also.
-It should also ensure safety notices and procedures at the venue and precautions to avoid the event getting out of hand e.g. time restrictions, alcohol serving time limits, quantity of free alcohol etc.
+Always remember the health and safety of staff and clients around this festive season.
+Employers are obliged under the Safety, Health and Welfare at Work Acts 2005, to provide a safe place of work.
+This should include arranging safe travelling options to and from any events and possibly the next morning also.
+It should also ensure safety notices and procedures at the venue and precautions to avoid the event getting out of hand e.g., time restrictions, alcohol serving time limits and the quantity of free alcohol.

-Circulate rules about posts and pictures on social media in respect of work events, reminding staff of posting anything that may put the company’s reputation into disrepute and to respect individual’s privacy rights.
+Before the Christmas party, circulate rules about employee posts and pictures on social media in respect of work events, reminding staff about posting anything that may put the company’s reputation into disrepute and to respect individuals’ privacy rights.

 Do not delay addressing issues or allegations about what may have occurred at the Christmas party.
 You have a duty of care to all employees to ensure that these issues are addressed as soon as possible so that no-one is anxious about coming into work or considers such behaviour as acceptable.

 It is worth giving your staff something to look forward to in the New Year to address the blues when returning to work.
-This may also reduce the number of absenteeism in the early weeks of January and create a more productive atmosphere.
+This may also reduce absenteeism in the early weeks of January and create a more productive atmosphere.

 About the author